prob-design/risk-reliability/book/intro.md

 (intro)=
 # Introduction

-Welcome to the lecture notes for weeks 2.7 and 2.8 which provides an introduction to risk and reliability.

 Almost all activities in life are characterized by some level of risk, such as riding a bike or driving a car, boarding an airplane, or living below sea level behind flood protection system.
 Particularly within the field of civil engineering, risk and safety are key concepts that should be taken into account explicitly in design and management.
 Failures of systems providing flood protection, water distribution, transportation networks, air quality control, buildings and other infrastructure are expected to occur rarely, but can lead to large consequences.
 On the other hand, these systems also provide many benefits to humankind on a daily basis.

 *Risk* is often defined simply as the combination of probability and consequences; it is a measure of how bad something can be (the consequence) combined with the chance that it can happen.
 In mathematical form: